You are currently browsing the monthly archive for April 2009.

 You know what they thought.
 My parents, whose world had turned upside down, who were overwhelmed with shock, fear and worry . . . you know what they thought.
 It’s what most of us would think.
 At least it’s not cancer.
 They leaned into each other, in their safe corner of the elevator, and they knew.
 They knew that we could do this.
 They knew that we would be okay.

 And we were, but I’m not there yet.
 Minutes later we were settling into my room, answering question after question from doctor after doctor and nurse after nurse and intern after intern.
 And every single time someone new walked in, my mom would announce, unasked, unprovoked, that I had gotten my first period the week before.
 Can you say mortified?
 This could not possibly be relevant!
-I would scowl and hiss, “Mah-ahm,” turning that simple short word into two truly mortifed syllables.
+I would scowl and hiss, “Mah-ahm,” turning that simple short word into two suddenly vicious syllables.

 She said it hopefully, as if she actually expected some doctor to throw his clipboard into the air and exclaim, “Oh, that explains it!
 The ol’ first period-diabetes diagnosis mix-up again!”